Henry Sidgwick: Economics

 Sidgwick worked in economics at a time when the British economics mainstream was undergoing the transition from the classical economics of Adam Smith, David Ricardo, and John Stuart Mill to the neo-classical economics of William Stanley Jevons and Alfred Marshall.
 Sidgwick responded to these changes by preferring to emphasize the similarities between the old economics and the new, choosing to base his work on J.S.
 Mill's Principles of Political Economy, incorporating the insights of Jevons.

-Sidgwick believed self interest to be a centerpiece of human motivation.
-He believed that this self interest had immense utility in the economic world, and that people should not be blamed for wanting to sell a good for the highest possible price, or buy a good for the lowest possible price.
-He distinguished though a difference between the ability for an individual to properly judge their own interests and the ability of a group of people to properly come to a point of maximum group happiness.
+Sidgwick believed self-interest to be a centrepiece of human motivation.
+He believed that this self-interest had immense utility in the economic world, and that people should not be blamed for wanting to sell a good for the highest possible price or buy a good for the lowest possible price.
+He distinguished, though, a difference between the ability of an individual to properly judge their own interests and the ability of a group of people to properly come to a point of maximum group happiness.
 He found two divergences in the outcomes of the decisions of the individual and of the group.
-One instance of this is the idea that there is more to life than the accumulation of wealth, so it is not always in the best interest of society to simply aim for wealth maximizing results.
-This effect may be due limitations of the individual, from attributes such as ignorance, immaturity, and disability.
-This can be a moral judgement, such as the decision to limit the sale of alcohol to an individual out of a concern of their well being.
-The second instance is the fact that wealth maximizing outcomes for society are simply not always a possibility when individuals within that society are all attempting to maximize their individual wealth.
-Contradictions are likely to emerge that cause one individual a lower maximum wealth due to another individual's actions, therefore disallowing the possibility of a society-wide wealth maximization.
+One instance of this is the idea that there is more to life than the accumulation of wealth, so it is not always in the best interest of society to simply aim for wealth-maximizing results.
+This effect may be due to limitations of the individual, from attributes such as ignorance, immaturity, and disability.
+This can be a moral judgement, such as the decision to limit the sale of alcohol to an individual out of concern for their well-being.
+The second instance is the fact that wealth-maximizing outcomes for society are simply not always a possibility when individuals within that society are all attempting to maximize their individual wealth.
+Contradictions are likely to emerge that cause one individual to a lower maximum wealth due to another individual's actions, therefore disallowing the possibility of a society-wide wealth maximization.
 Problems also are possible to occur due to monopoly.

 Sidgwick would have a major influence on the development of welfare economics, due to his own work on the subject inspiring Arthur Cecil Pigou's work The Economics of Welfare.

-Alfred Marshall, founder of the Cambridge School of economics, would describe Sidgwick as his "spiritual mother and father."
+Alfred Marshall, founder of the Cambridge School of Economics, would describe Sidgwick as his "spiritual mother and father".